-allows users to browse their FaunaDB databases, indexes, collections, documents, and functions from right inside of the VS Code sidebar.
-Users are also able to edit their FaunaDB documents from within VS Code and run Fauna Query Language queries within VS Code against their FaunaDB database.
+allows users to browse their Fauna databases, indexes, collections, documents, and functions from right inside of the VS Code sidebar.
+Users are also able to edit their Fauna documents from within VS Code and run Fauna Query Language queries within VS Code against their Fauna database.

 What is VS Code?

 is free and developed by Microsoft for Windows, Linux, and macOS.
 It includes support for debugging, built-in commands for Git, syntax highlighting, intelligent code completion, snippets, code refactoring, and customization via extensions.

 Important: Generate an "admin" key, not a "server" key.

-Once you have the secret key, configure the FaunaDB extension for VS code by going to: Code > Preferences > Settings > Extensions > FaunaDB.
+Once you have the secret key, configure the Fauna extension for VS code by going to: Code > Preferences > Settings > Extensions > Fauna.